Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   * `--delete` will delete any stale cleanup jobs
 * `del` will delete jobs specified in the jobs configuration file
   * `--all` will delete all jobs found in the Batch account
-  * `--jobid` force termination scope to just this job id
+  * `--jobid` force deletion scope to just this job id
   * `--wait` will wait for deletion to complete
 * `deltasks` will delete tasks within jobs specified in the jobs configuration file.
 Active or running tasks will be terminated first.